Library MoreDep

 We see that, within its section, ilist is given type nat -> Set.
 Previously, every inductive type we have seen has either had plain Set as its type or has been a predicate with some type ending in Prop.
 The full generality of inductive definitions lets us integrate the expressivity of predicates directly into our normal programming.

 The nat argument to ilist tells us the length of the list.
-The types of ilist's constructors tell us that a Nil list has length O and that a Cons list has length one greater than the length of its sublist.
+The types of ilist's constructors tell us that a Nil list has length O and that a Cons list has length one greater than the length of its tail.
 We may apply ilist to any natural number, even natural numbers that are only known at runtime.
 It is this breaking of the phase distinction that characterizes ilist as dependently typed.

 In expositions of list types, we usually see the length function defined first, but here that would not be a very productive function to code.
 Instead, let us implement list concatenation.